Electric Cars

 Likewise, what power supply is required for an electric car?
 So, when it comes to electric vehicles, they need a special amount of power.
 In fact, they need a dedicated power supply of 240 volts of electricity.
 If you look at an outlet in your home or office, right now, you’ll almost definitely see one on top and one on bottom.Electric vehicles are supplied with a charger fitted with a standard 13A plug, often known as a ‘Granny’ charger.
 They are designed to charge the vehicle when access to a charging point is not possible.

-See also: How to rent an electric car?
+See also: What happened to the electric car?

 Contents